giltayar/mapping-out-territory/instructions/3-it-tests-instructions.md

 so change the `test` script in the `package.json` by adding a `&& npm run mocha` to the end of it.
 In this way, ESlint, Cypress tests, _and_ integration tests will run.

+* You can use `addNewTodo` which simulates typing in the `new-todo` input and then pressing {Enter}.
+* You can also use the function `$` which is a "poor man's jQuery" which wraps `document.querySelector` for convenience.
+* Note that [`chai-dom`](https://www.npmjs.com/package/chai-dom) is an extension to chai that helps with verifying thing about DOM elements.
+See how it is used in the first (given) test, and use it in your other tests.

 ## [Bonus] Writing the tests in `todo-filtering.e2e.js`